 Heat rises, so if you have a sunroof this can be a great way to let warm air escape during the night.
 It’s also less obvious to other people walking by, which is an added benefit.

-It’s also nice to keep the air moving for safety reasons, to make sure that you always have enough fresh air to breathe properly
+It’s also nice to keep the air moving for safety reasons, to make sure that you always have enough fresh air to breathe properly.
+We have some other useful tips in our article on staying safe while sleeping in a car.

 Use A Car Tent To Block The Sunshine